MoistCoder/CockyGrabber/README.md

 # CockyGrabber

-CockyGrabber is a C#.NET library for collecting browser information such as cookies, logins, and more.
+CockyGrabber is a C# library for the collection of browser information such as cookies, logins, and more.
 It's also very *easy* to integrate into your Projects.

 ## Table Of Contents